Crypto And Quantum Computing – is it a Threat?

 As might be expected, cryptocurrencies rely heavily on cryptography.
 When it comes down to the introduction of quantum computing, the cryptocurrency community is a bit divided on its implications.
 There are basically two trains of thought in this, and we’d like to take a look into them here.
 Do note that all that is about to be discussed is currently still hypothetical.
 Quantum computers are pretty much non-existent at the time of writing, so we don’t fully know the exact implications it’ll have yet.

-Dangerous by reverse engineering public and private key generation
+Danger: Reverse engineering public and private key generation

 Firstly, there’s the school of thought that quantum computing could pose a threat to the asymmetric cryptography which is used to generate your public key.
 To put it simply, there is the possibility that your public key’s generation could be reverse engineered via quantum computing.
 By doing this, the private key belonging to a certain address could hypothetically be obtained.
 Sure enough, this would majorly affect cryptocurrencies since the person holding the private keys can effectively control them.